synthesizer-project/grid-generation/src/synthesizer_grids/cloudy/README.md

 This set of scripts facilitates the creation of new sets of grids with photoionisation modelling.
 This adds additional spectra (transmission, nebular, nebular_continuum) and adds line quantities (luminosities and continuum values).

-There are free steps to the process:
+There are three steps to the process:

 - First, we need to create the input files for `cloudy`.
 There are two approaches here: using an incident grid, or generating spectra directly from `cloudy`.
 - Next, we use `run_cloudy.py` to run `cloudy`.